awsdocs/amazon-sagemaker-developer-guide/doc_source/deepar-in-formats.md

 }
 ```

 DeepAR has a response timeout of 60 seconds\.
 When passing multiple time series in a single request, the forecasts are generated sequentially\.
-Since the forecast for each time series typically takes somewhere around 300 \- 1000 milliseconds, or longer depending on the model size, passing too many time series in a single request may lead to timeouts\.
-In this case, it is better to send fewer time series per request and send more requests\.
-Since DeepAR uses multiple workers per instance one can achieve much higher throughput by sending multiple requests in parallel\.
+Because the forecast for each time series typically takes about 300 to 1000 milliseconds or longer, depending on the model size, passing too many time series in a single request can cause time outs\.
+It's better to send fewer time series per request and send more requests\.
+Because the DeepAR algorithm uses multiple workers per instance, you can achieve much higher throughput by sending multiple requests in parallel\.

-By default DeepAR uses one worker per CPU for inference, if there is sufficient memory per CPU\.
-If the model size is large and there is not enough memory to run a model on each CPU, the number of workers is reduced\.
-The number of workers used for inference can be overwritten using the environment variable `MODEL_SERVER_WORKERS` For example, by setting `MODEL_SERVER_WORKERS=1`\) when calling SageMaker's [CreateModel](API_CreateModel.md) API\.
+By default, DeepAR uses one worker per CPU for inference, if there is sufficient memory per CPU\.
+If the model is large and there isn't enough memory to run a model on each CPU, the number of workers is reduced\.
+The number of workers used for inference can be overwritten using the environment variable `MODEL_SERVER_WORKERS` For example, by setting `MODEL_SERVER_WORKERS=1`\) when calling the Amazon SageMaker [CreateModel](API_CreateModel.md) API\.

 ## Batch Transform<a name="deepar-batch"></a>

-DeepAR forecasting supports getting inferences by using batch transform using the JSON lines format where each record is represented on a single line as a JSON object, and lines are separated by newline characters\.
+DeepAR forecasting supports getting inferences by using batch transform using the JSON Lines format\.
+In this format, each record is represented on a single line as a JSON object, and lines are separated by newline characters\.
 The format is identical to the JSON Lines format used for model training\.
 For information, see [Input/Output Interface](deepar.md#deepar-inputoutput)\.
 For example:

 ```
 {"start": "2009-11-01 00:00:00", "target": [4.3, "NaN", 5.1, ...], "cat": [0, 1], "dynamic_feat": [[1.1, 1.2, 0.5, ..]]}